 California Grill for Fancy Food and Views

-Located in the Bay Lake Tower of the Contemporary, the California Grill is all about modern fine dining.
+Located on the top of the main tower of the Contemporary, the California Grill is all about modern fine dining.
 It’s got views out towards the Seven Seas Lagoon and towards the Magic Kingdom.
 The menu is California-inspired, which means that it’s eclectic and reflect the many, many cultures that call California home.

-The real bonus of dining at the California Grill on the 15th floor of the Contemporary’s Bay Lake Tower is getting to watch the fireworks in Magic Kingdom.
+The real bonus of dining at the California Grill on the 15th floor of the Contemporary’s Main Tower is getting to watch the fireworks in Magic Kingdom.
 This is a very special experience that you’ll need to book far in advance, and it’s quite costly.
 If this is on your Disney bucket list though, go for it… or there’s another option.